Skip to content

 Number Sense Routine (Launch)

 We call number sense routines “Launch” here at All Learners Network because launch sets students up for success with numbers and success with learning.
-These number sense routines include estimation, problem strings, visual images and reasoning routines that promote discourse and build flexibility with numbers.
+These number sense routines include estimation, problem strings, visual images, and reasoning routines that promote discourse and build flexibility with numbers.
 They are low floor, high ceiling routines that allow access for all learners while building a positive learning community.
 They are part of our balanced math block for whole group lessons and an excellent instructional tool to dig deeper into with a small group.

-You can use a launch image with a small group that you have already used with the rest of the class if you want to go deeper into discussion and discourse around a particular launch.
-Another option is to use your small group time to preview an upcoming launch that will be used with the rest of the class.
+You can use a Launch image with a small group that you have already used with the rest of the class if you want to go deeper into discussion and discourse around a particular Launch.
+Another option is to use your small group time to preview an upcoming Launch that will be used with the rest of the class.
 This can be helpful to build confidence in your small group and have them ready to join their peers in discourse with the larger group.
 Finally, your small group number sense routine could be completely disconnected from what the whole class is doing and really focus on unfinished learning a particular group still has.

 Games